deanstein/CinderellaCityProject/dev-guide.md

     - Lumen Global Illumination > Lumen Scene Detail: Suggested in a video but I didn't notice any difference altering the value.
 There are some other light settings here
     - LGI > Max Trace Distance: Suggested in forum that turning this up would reduce the "look away" disappearing light issue.
 Instead I noticed that turning it _down_ seemed to make interiors appear brighter
     - Bloom can be adjusted.
 This is potentially useful with a bright emissive to make the fixture look cleaner
+- Mesh Settings - Noticed no difference attempting the "Use Emissive for Static Lighting" (with Emissive Boost) or "Emissive Light Source" settings.
+Also probably not a good option anyway since it's per mesh and there are very many meshes

 ## Other Changes